Participants

 Aaron Bennett is the Deputy Chief of Watershed Lands and Community Planning with the NYC Department of Environmental Protection.
 He is an Ulster County native, having grown up along the upper Esopus Creek in the Town of Shandaken.
 He holds a degree in Water Resource Management from SUNY ESF, and for the last 7 years had worked exclusively on flood hazard mitigation planning and implementation for the Ulster County Department of Environment.
 Experiencing five major floods in his hometown and seeing the toll each one has taken on a small, rural, remote communities is what inspired him to advocate for and assist in developing flood mitigation programming and resources in the Catskills.
 Outside of work, Aaron teaches skiing, coaches youth baseball and basketball, and is actively involved in several organizations, such as the Catskill Mountain Club, and the Catskill Water Discovery Center.
 He lives in Oliverea with his wife and three sons.

-Adam Bosch was Director of Public Affairs for the New York City water supply from 2012 to 2022.
+Adam Bosch is the President and CEO of Hudson Valley Pattern for Progress.
+He was Director of Public Affairs for the New York City water supply from 2012 to 2022.
 He managed the Department of Environmental Protection’s efforts to educate the public about the largest municipal water supply in the United States through community outreach, education programs, and regular communication with local elected officials and journalists.
-He is currently CEO at Hudson Valley Pattern for Progress.
 Before he began working for the DEP, Bosch was a journalist in New York for more than a decade.
 His reporting was published in the Times Herald-Record, The New York Times, Scientific American Magazine and other publications.
 His work in journalism earned six awards from the Associated Press for investigative reporting, in-depth reporting, and breaking news coverage.
 Bosch was also Vice President of Research and Communications at Hudson Valley Pattern for Progress.
 Bosch earned his bachelor's degree from SUNY New Paltz, where he also taught as an adjunct professor for 10 years.
 He earned his master's degree in journalism from Columbia University.

 Diane Galusha wrote Liquid Assets: A History of New York City’s Water System in 1999 as an aid to understanding the engineering, political and social history behind the resource that keeps the city alive.
 Raised a dozen miles from the Stilesville Dam of the Cannonsville Reservoir, Diane brought some personal history to bear on the subject, which served as good preparation for her job as communications director and education coordinator at the Catskill Watershed Corporation from 1998 to her retirement in 2018.
 The author of books about the Civilian Conservation Corps, the Catskills cauliflower industry and other topics, she now devotes all of her time to history, serving as president of the Historical Society of the Town of Middletown, Delaware County.